Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics: Discussion

 We can think of inauthentic accounts as zealots, a minority of agents committed to a particular view.
-Opinion dynamics models, such as the majority rule, voter, and naming game models, have shown that even a small minority of zealots can drive a system to consensus toward their opinion~\cite{galam2007role,PhysRevE.91.022811}.
-When the committed fraction grows beyond a critical value, there is a dramatic decrease in the time taken for the entire population to adopt the committed opinion~\cite{PhysRevE.84.011130}.
-Furthermore, when zealots are more active in pushing their message, their efforts require fewer individuals to bring the population over to a new consensus, compared to a randomly selected committed minority~\cite{PhysRevE.92.042805}.
-In the social media model we only explore the capacity to suppress information quality rather than to drive consensus to a particular meme/opinion.
+Opinion dynamics models have shown that a critical minority of active zealots can quickly drive a system to consensus toward their opinion~\cite{galam2007role,PhysRevE.91.022811,PhysRevE.84.011130,PhysRevE.92.042805}.
+In our social media model, we only explore the capacity to suppress information quality rather than to drive consensus to a particular opinion.